zeke/devcenter-scraper/content/md/http-routing.md

 After the initial response, each byte sent (either from the client or from your app process) resets a rolling 55 second window.
 If no data is sent during this 55 second window then the connection is terminated and a [H15](error-codes#h15-idle-connection) error is logged.

+Additional details can be found in the [Request Timeout article](https://devcenter.heroku.com/articles/request-timeout).

 ## Simultaneous connections

 The `herokuapp.com` routing stack allows many concurrent connections to web dynos.
 For production apps, you should always choose an embedded webserver that allows multiple concurrent connections to maximize the responsiveness of your app.
 You can also take advantage of concurrent connections for long-polling requests.

 Almost all modern web frameworks and embeddable webservers support multiple concurrent connections.
-Examples of webservers that allow concurrent request processing in the dyno include Unicorn (Ruby), Goliath (Ruby), Puma (JRuby), Gunicorn (Python), and Jetty (Java).
+Examples of webservers that allow concurrent request processing in the dyno include [Unicorn](https://devcenter.heroku.com/articles/rails-unicorn) (Ruby), Goliath (Ruby), Puma (JRuby), [Gunicorn](https://devcenter.heroku.com/articles/python-gunicorn) (Python), and Jetty (Java).

 ## Request buffering